Lancaster, California: The BLVD Cultural District

 In 2018, downtown Lancaster was designated The BLVD Cultural District, one of fourteen California Cultural Districts recognized as a place where culture happens within the state.
 Within the district, BLVD Cultural District Family Days and the biannual POW!
 WOW!
 Antelope Valley mural and arts festival has added nearly 50 murals by both local and internationally known artists to the district.
 The BLVD project was completed in 2010 and consists of Lancaster Blvd from 10th Street West to Sierra Highway.
 The multiple festivals have attracted huge crowds in the tens of thousands.
 The BLVD project was largely accepted as a major success.
 The Western Hotel (1876) is the oldest standing structure in the city of Lancaster, which was converted to a museum under the California Historic Site program in 1992, is also located within The BLVD Cultural District.

 The Lancaster Performing Arts Center, in addition to MOAH, is a cultural anchor within the cultural district, providing a varied array of fine arts from community theatre productions to classical music and various forms of dance.
 It also draws celebrity performers from across the country and around the world, including renowned singers, dancers and musicians of all genres as well as comedians and variety shows.

 The BLVD Cultural District is also home to the Lancaster Aerospace Walk of Honor.
 Established in 1990 by the Lancaster City Council, the Aerospace Walk of Honor celebrates test pilots who were associated with Edwards Air Force Base.
 Recognition is awarded for distinguished aviation careers marked by significant and obvious achievements beyond one specific accomplishment.
 The sidewalk monuments are dedicated to a distinguished group of internationally known experimental test pilots.
 Five honorees are inducted each year in a special ceremony held in September.

 The city has changed from a railroad water stop of the 19th century to a city with many residents and visitors.
 Lancaster was the headquarters of the "Flat Earth Society" from 1974 through 2001.

-The Musical Road
+Musical road

 Lancaster has the first musical road in the United States.
 The Civic Musical Road "plays" part of the William Tell Overture, also known as the theme to the 1950s television show The Lone Ranger.
 It was first put in by Honda for a television commercial.
 After noise and safety complaints, it was paved over two weeks later.
 After complaints in favor of the road, the musical road was reinstalled in a new location, at 30th Street West and Avenue G, near Fox Airport and Apollo County Park, completed October 17, 2008.
 While it plays the same song, it is now two miles (3 km) away from the nearest residence.